10.5. Incremental Backup

 Taking the incremental backup:

-Two important points to remember:
+Two important points regarding this process:

 -